jmcnamara/XlsxWriter/dev/docs/source/working_with_formats.rst

     format = workbook.add_format({'bold': True, 'font_color': 'red'})

-The object method interface is mainly provided for backward compatibility with :ref:`Excel::Writer::XLSX <ewx>`.
+The object method interface is mainly provided for backward compatibility.
 The key/value interface has proved to be more flexible in real world programs and is the recommended method for setting format properties.

 Format Colors
 -------------